semaphoreci/docs/docs/essentials/using-secrets.md

 sem get secret blue-secret
 ```

->:warning: For security reasons, this does not provide the contents of the secret.
+>Note: For security reasons, this does not provide the contents of the secret.

 To edit a secret use:

 ```
 sem edit secret blue-secret
 ```
+>Note: For security reasons, we do not allow partial edits.
+This will overwrite the secret.

 For more information about managing secrets check the [sem CLI Reference](https://docs.semaphoreci.com/reference/sem-command-line-tool/).